alercebroker/kubernetes_pipeline/PIPELINE.md

 ### Correction Step

-Process alerts and applies correction to pass from difference magnitude to apparent magnitude.
-This includes the previous detections coming from the ZTF alerts.
+Process detections and applies correction to pass from difference magnitude to apparent magnitude.

+It also calculates the object mean RA and declination based on the position of its detections.

 #### Output Schema